Asian Games, Table Tennis: Sutirtha Mukherjee and Harmeet Desai lead India to team events knockouts

 Shah was at the table next but was made to work hard in the opening game by Ubaydullo Sultonov.
 Eventually the Indian prevailed, winning the match 13-11, 11-7, 11-5.

-In the third match, the in-form Harmeet Desai, currently the highest ranked Indian men’s singles player at 69, came up with a comfortable 11-1, 11-3, 11-5 win over Ibrokhim Ismoilzoda to secure the tie for India.
+In the third match, the in-form Harmeet Desai, currently the highest ranked Indian men’s singles player at No 69, came up with a comfortable 11-1, 11-3, 11-5 win over Ibrokhim Ismoilzoda to secure the tie for India.

 The men’s team top Group F after a 3-0 and 3-1 win over Yemen and Singapore respectively on Friday, followed by the strong performance against Tajikistan.

-Indian sailors will be in action across events through the day today, followed by the Asian Games Opening Ceremony at 4.30 pm onwards.
+Indian sailors will also be in action across events through the day today, followed by the Asian Games Opening Ceremony at 5.30 pm onwards.

 The Asian Games will be broadcast live on Sony Sports Network and streamed on Sony Liv.